Elementary Writing Prompts: 10 Creative Ways to Use Them in Your Classroom

-If you’re looking for more writing ideas for your classroom, see this collection of writing prompts for kids, including creative prompts, opinion prompts, seasonal writing ideas, and journal prompts teachers can use throughout the school year.
+If you’re looking for more writing ideas, check out this collection of writing prompts for kids, which includes creative prompts, opinion prompts, seasonal writing ideas, and journal prompts for the whole school year.

 Why Use Writing Prompts in the Elementary Classroom